Jay and Silent Bob: Dogma (1999)

-Jay and Silent Bob fulfill their roles as prophets: they predict the arrival of Rufus (Chris Rock), the 13th apostle, who was left out of the Bible because he was black; they lead the others to former Muse Serendipity (Salma Hayek); they procure the divine instrument that will stop Azrael; Jay reveals the location of God ("John Doe Jersey"); and ultimately, though inadvertently, they provide Bethany with the solution to preventing Armageddon.
-The Apostle Rufus also reveals that Jay entertains homosexual fantasies when masturbating causing Jay to reassure an uncomfortable Silent Bob, by explaining that he does not 'always' think about men.
+Jay and Silent Bob fulfill their roles as prophets.
+They predict the arrival of Rufus (Chris Rock), the 13th apostle, who was left out of the Bible because he was black, and they lead the others to former Muse Serendipity (Salma Hayek).
+They procure the divine instrument that will stop Azrael, and Jay reveals the location of God ("John Doe Jersey").
+Ultimately, though inadvertently, they provide Bethany with the solution to preventing Armageddon.
+The Apostle Rufus also reveals that Jay entertains homosexual fantasies when masturbating.
+Jay reassures an uncomfortable Silent Bob, by explaining that he does not 'always' think about men.
 During the journey, they also encounter Bartleby and Loki, and a host of demons who (in rebellion against Hell) are trying to help the angels cause the end of the world.
 Silent Bob also speaks, saying "no ticket" (a reference to Indiana Jones and the Last Crusade) after throwing the rebel angels off a moving train, then being stared at by a speechless and concerned passenger.

 Once at the church, Jay and Silent Bob, along with the others, try to stop the angels from entering.
-Loki has a change of heart and tries to help them out, but is killed by Bartleby in the process.
+Loki has a change of heart and tries to help them out, but is killed by Bartleby.
 Though their efforts to fight Bartleby are unsuccessful (in fact, Jay accidentally helps Bartleby out by shooting his wings off with a MAC-10, turning him to a mortal), God (Alanis Morissette) arrives, and proceeds to set things in order.
 After Jay spouts an obscenity-filled tirade on Serendipity and Rufus, the movie ends with Jay suggesting that Silent Bob and he take Bethany to the Quick Stop.

 The ending credits claim that Jay and Silent Bob would return in Clerks II.